 For more information on these charities, please view our Top 10 Impact Charities Summary.

 To meet Canadian donors’ growing demand for impact charities, Ci also released 6 additional lists of charities with top impact:

 - Top 10 Canadian Impact Charities, charities with high-impact programs in Canada

 - Top 10 International Impact Charities, Canadian charities with high-impact programs operating overseas

 - Top 10 Impact: Canadian Food Banks, Canadian food banks creating high impact

 - Top 10 Impact: Canadian Youth Charities, charities creating high-impact results for youth in Canada

 - Top 5 Impact: Toronto Charities

-The demonstrated impact rating is different and looks at only one aspect: for every dollar you donate, what’s the measurable return?
+The demonstrated impact rating is different and looks at only one aspect: for every dollar you donate, what’s the measurable return to clients and society?

 Rather than just heart-warming stories, impact donors feel good about proven results, data quality, and strong counterfactuals.
 Recently a charity asked, “wouldn’t you agree that making a child smile is priceless?”
 Our answer is “no”.
 Impact donors always consider opportunity costs.
 Money is a scarce resource.
 If comparing two charities where one charity saves lives for $100,000 each and a second charity saves lives for $20,000 each, impact donors will support the second charity that creates 5 times the impact per dollar.
 Five lives saved compared with one life saved for the same donation.
 Impact donors give for the highest change created from their donations.